jakearchibald/byte-storage/README.md

 * Writes to the writable are buffered if they're beyond the current read point (unless it's the end of the store).
 This means if you read 1 byte, and write 2, the next read in the transform will not include your written byte.
 * Rejects if store `name` doesn't exist.
+* If the readable closes before `end - start` bytes are queued, the writable closes.
+TODO: should we leave untouched bytes alone in this case?
+* If the readable errors, then any already-written bytes are retained, as in this is not a transactional system, it won't undo changes so far.

 ### Retrieving metadata on a byte store